.

 Payment in advance is required for attendance of the seminar series and exam administration.

-To register, click on the "Book Now" button or call (708) 246-0320.
+To register, follow the "Book Now" link below or call (708) 246-0320.

-Connection(s) for the Summer 2008 Call Center Supervision Certification Series
+Call Center Supervision Series Online Self-Study

 Certification exams (order one for each attendee), $25 each